 Ontario workplaces are helping develop health and safety leading indicators for the prevention of workplace injuries and illnesses.

 The project’s aim is to identify organizational and management measures that help predict workplace injuries and illnesses, allowing workplaces and system partners to gauge health and safety performance before injuries and illnesses occur.
 (See our Issue Briefing on the challenges of developing leading indicators.)

-To participate in the project, contact the project's manager, Colette Severin at firstname.lastname@example.org or 416.927.2027, ext.
+For more information about OLIP contact the project's manager, Colette Severin at firstname.lastname@example.org or 416.927.2027, ext.
 2126.